SEP007/resources/agendas-summaries/4th-meeting-quality-model.md

 ## Process

-- We are going to use Hub board.
+- We are going to use Huboard.
 - Two people are going to review the code of everybody and if they want to comment on it they are free to do it.
 - Don't mess up with other people's code!
 - If you don't have code coverage above 60% we need to discuss if it is mergeable.